How to Reconstitute Peptides Step-by-Step | PSPeptides

 Can I use sterile water instead of bacteriostatic water?

-Yes, but sterile water contains no preservative, so when you reconstitute peptides using sterile water the solution must be used within 24 hours or discarded.
-BAC water’s benzyl alcohol preservative extends usable life to approximately 28 days refrigerated, making it the preferred choice for most research applications where researchers need to reconstitute peptides for extended study periods.
+Yes, but sterile water contains no preservative, so the solution must be used within 24 hours or discarded.
+BAC water’s benzyl alcohol preservative extends usable life to approximately 28 days refrigerated, making it the preferred choice for most research applications requiring multi-session vial access.

 How do I know if my reconstituted peptide has gone bad?

 Signs of degradation include cloudiness, visible particles, color changes (except the normal blue tint of GHK-Cu), or an unusual odor.
-If any of these are present, discard the solution and reconstitute peptides fresh using a new vial.
-Researchers who need to reconstitute peptides for long-term studies should establish baseline visual appearance at the time of reconstitution for future comparison.
+If any of these are present, discard the solution and prepare a fresh vial.
+Establishing baseline visual appearance at time of reconstitution helps future comparison.

 Can I freeze reconstituted peptides for later use?

-You can freeze aliquots for longer storage, but avoid repeated freeze-thaw cycles.
-Divide the solution into single-use portions, freeze them, and thaw each one only once.
-This approach lets researchers reconstitute peptides in larger batches while still maintaining solution integrity across multiple experimental sessions.
+Aliquots can be frozen for longer storage, but avoid repeated freeze-thaw cycles.
+Divide the solution into single-use portions, freeze, and thaw each one only once.
+This approach supports long-term studies while maintaining solution integrity.

 Why does my peptide take a long time to dissolve?

-Larger peptides or higher concentrations may take longer to dissolve.
+Larger peptides or higher concentrations may take longer.
 Continue gentle swirling for 2–3 minutes.
-If it still won’t dissolve, try adding a small amount of additional BAC water.
-Do not shake vigorously to speed up the process.
-Some researchers who reconstitute peptides at very high concentrations find that allowing the vial to rest at room temperature for 5–10 additional minutes significantly improves dissolution rates without any mechanical intervention.
+If dissolution is still incomplete, add small increments of additional BAC water.
+Do not shake vigorously.
+Allowing the vial to rest at room temperature for 5–10 additional minutes often improves dissolution rates without mechanical intervention.

-What is the correct needle gauge when I reconstitute peptides?
+What is the correct needle gauge for peptide reconstitution?

-A 27–29 gauge needle on a 1mL insulin syringe is standard for most peptide reconstitution protocols.
-The fine gauge allows precise volume control while minimizing stopper coring.
-Knowing the correct needle gauge is a practical detail that often gets overlooked in basic guides on how to reconstitute peptides, but it meaningfully affects accuracy at small volumes.
+A 27–29 gauge needle on a 1mL insulin syringe is standard for most protocols.
+The fine gauge allows precise volume control while minimizing stopper coring — a practical detail that meaningfully affects accuracy at small volumes.

 Shop PSPeptides → | Buy BAC Water → | Buy Syringes →